jbfavre/dashing-newrelic/README.md

 # Customisable New Relic widgets for Dashing

+This Newrelic widget for dashing is a fork from [https://github.com/thenayr/dashing-newrelic/](https://github.com/thenayr/dashing-newrelic/).
+It's much more generic.

 ## Description

-This is a suite of widgets to help monitor your web applications performance using New Relic.
-There are four included widgets but you can easily add new widgets for any metric returned by the New Relic API.
+This is a widget to help monitor your web applications performance using New Relic.
+The widget aims to be generic, that is you can use it for multiple application ID and any metric returned by the New Relic API.
+Default metrics are:

 * **Error Rate**
 * **Response Time**
 * **Requests per minute (throughput)**
 * **Apdex**

-The widgets are all designed for maximum visibility from a distance.
-All the widgets contain a maximum of 60 points of data at any given time.
+The widget is designed for maximum visibility from a distance.
+Widgets contains a maximum of 60 points of data at any given time.
 The chart will start on the right of the chart and fill over time to be the full width of the widget.
 Historical data stored by dashing will be used if available.

 Neutral colours are used for behaving values, and high contrast yellow and red for warning and errors respectively.
-The widgets are responsive and react to changes in the values returned.
+The widget is responsive and react to changes in the values returned.
 There are three possible colors, neutral (green), yellow and red.

 ## Dependencies